 Why should I attend a career fair?

 A career fair connects multiple employers with individuals seeking employment or internships.
-Students attending career fairs benefit by getting the chance to ask questions and network.
+Students attending career fairs benefit by getting the chance to ask questions, make a good first impression, and network.
 Making that initial contact is crucial in a job search, and the career fair allows students to meet dozens of potential employers in a short period of time.
 Career fairs are a great way to meet prospective employers and generate leads for possible jobs and internships.

 When are they offered?

-Viterbo students can access career fairs in several way.
+Viterbo students can access career fairs in several ways.

 How can I prepare for a career fair?

 Find out what companies will be represented.
 Research the companies just as you would for an interview.
 With this information, when you meet the employer you will be able to communicate why you want to work for them and what you can do for them.
 Websites offer great company information.
 Remember, don't just concentrate on "big name" companies attending.
 There are often great opportunities with smaller or lesser known companies as well.

 Do you have one?
 Does it need to be updated?
 Review resume information on the Career Services' website or make an appointment to meet with staff for more assistance.
 Before printing multiple copies, have others proofread it for you.
 Recruiters will question your work ethic if you hand in a poorly written resume with mistakes.
 Bring copies of your resume (10 - 30, depending on the size of the event).
 Be sure your resume markets the best you have to offer in terms of skills, knowledge, accomplishments and abilities.
 It should clearly articulate what you can do for a potential employer.
 Your resume needs to look professional.